browserengineering/book/book/embeds.md

 ======================

 Cross-origin iframes can't access each others' variables, but that doesn't mean they can't communicate.
-Instead they communicate via [*message passing*][message-passing], a technique for structured communication between two different event loops that doesn't require any shared variable state or locks.
+Instead of direct access, they use [*message passing*][message-passing], a technique for structured communication between two different event loops that doesn't require any shared variable state or locks.